 This easy DIY fine motor toy for infants is practically free to make and provides so much entertainment!
+It’s quick and easy to make your own baby toy using materials you already have at home when you follow this tutorial.

 Our LG has always immediately gravitated towards whatever she isn’t “supposed” to have.
 Keeping up with her is an even bigger challenge now that she’s crawling!
 She really loves buckles, ribbons, wires, ties, etc. Really anything that could become a strangulation hazard!